Football: Man Utd pegged back by Sheffield Utd after dramatic comeback

 To chants of "There's only one United," Sheffield continued to boss the match against their insipid opponents, who looked short of confidence.

-With the game drifting, Manchester United found a foothold when a James ball into the box fell to Williams, who lashed home on the half-volley.
+But with the game drifting, Manchester United found a foothold when a Daniel James cross into the box fell to Williams, who lashed home on the half-volley.

-Greenwood then levelled and Rashford gave the visitors an unlikely lead in a game in which they had largely been outplayed.
+Solskjaer threw on Greenwood to replace Pereira, meaning United were operating with an attacking quartet of Greenwood, Rashford, Anthony Martial and James.

+Greenwood slid in Rashford's cross, to make it 2-2 and then Rashford himself got on the scoresheet.

-But just when it appeared Manchester United had grabbed a morale-boosting win, McBurnie struck.
+But just when it appeared Manchester United had grabbed a morale-boosting win, substitute McBurnie struck, controlling the ball on his chest and firing past De Gea.

+"They were 2-0 down and we were in control," Wilder said.
+"Little bit disappointed.
+Couple of hours on and couple of beers we'll look back on it.
+We might get undone a couple of times and we got undone today, but we came roaring back."